Skip to content

 Custom Metadata

-The metadata field is a key-value pair that comes from the SDK and can be used to identify the user or the device.
+The metadata field is a key-value map supplied by the SDK (for campaign events) or by the authentication request query parameters (for authentication events).
+It can be used to identify the user or device and to pass additional context.
 This field is optional.
 Please refer to the Metadata Provider section for more details.

 Note on Location Information

-This is based on GeoIP estimation and may not always be accurate.
-If the exact information is not available, the value Unknown will be provided.
+Geolocation values are provided inside the geolocation object.
+The data is based on CloudFront GeoIP estimation and may not always be accurate.
+If the exact information is not available, the value Unknown is returned.

 Response Requirements